 Other than the Moto G4 Plus, Motorola has always maintained that the Moto G series only gets one major Android OS upgrade.
 This is exactly what you get with the Moto G6 and G6 Plus, which come preinstalled with Oreo.
 Although Motorola has confirmed that the G6 pair will get Android P, there’s one thing that should concern you.

 Apparently, the wait will be much longer than ever before.
 It was at such a time in 2017 and the Moto G4 series was already on Nougat.
 As of this writing, the Moto G5 and G5S are yet to get Android Oreo and according to Motorola, the wait for Android P will be similar or maybe even longer for the Moto G6 and G6 Plus.

 To make matters worse, there won’t be monthly security updates for the pair.
 Instead, Motorola will only out security updates after 60 to 90 days.

 Moto G6 and G6 Plus price and availability

-The pair starts selling in May, but it may take up to June before all major markets get them.
+The pair starts selling on May 24 (U.S.), but it may take up to June before all major markets get them.
 While there’s no doubt the Moto G6 and G6 Plus will still impress in the budget segment, it’ll be interesting to see how the phones perform in markets where the likes of Xiaomi Redmi Note 5, Redmi Note 5 Pro, Huawei Honor 7X and Honor 9 Lite, among others, are sold.